 Before students in disqualified status can be readmitted to the University under an “Academic Performance Agreement” (APA), they must demonstrate acquired skills or achievements that support a successful return to the University.
 Such evidence may include successful completion of courses in the student’s degree program at another institution or through the Tseng College with grades that demonstrate the student can achieve good standing in a reasonable time frame if readmitted to CSUN.
 Students are strongly urged to meet with their CSUN academic advisor to discuss the requirements that must be completed in order to be readmitted.
 When all requirements have been met, students may apply to the University for readmission.

 Students in disqualified status seeking readmission to CSUN must submit:

-- a formal application for readmission through CSUMentor during CSUN’s initial filing period,
+- A formal application for readmission through Cal State Apply,

-- a Previously Disqualified Student Questionnaire (.pdf).
-Be sure to file the questionnaire no later than the deadline published on the form.
+- A Previously Disqualified Student Questionnaire (.pdf) to be filed no later than the deadline published on the form.